YouTube

 FACILTIES

-I had been here before and wasn’t going to miss an opportunity to return so got there as quickly as I could.
-The first thing you will notice is a swimming pool (bring swimming trunks) which leads to a gym, squash court and virtual golf.
-I’m not sure of too many airports which offer half that but that’s not it.
+I had been here before and wasn’t going to miss an opportunity to return, so I got there as quickly as I could.
+The first thing you will notice at Doha airport is a swimming pool (bring swimming trunks), which leads to a gym, squash court, and virtual golf.
+I’m not sure of too many airports that offer half that, but that’s not it.

-There is a jacuzzi in each changing room, massage pods, shower facilities and all the toiletries you might need.
-For me it is the perfect way to prepare for a 3 flights home – but spend longer than 1 hour!
+There is a jacuzzi in each changing room, massage pods, shower facilities, and all the toiletries you might need.
+For me, it is the perfect way to prepare for a 3-flight home – but spend longer than 1 hour!

 My flight home was almost issue free until we were in Istanbul where our plane decided to rid itself of all its oil.